 - Foreshadowing: Sally Bones and her Dragon Razor make brief appearances in the first book.

 - Ironic Nickname: The Gentleman is anything but.

-- Kick The Cat: Even after Varjak is completely upset about the upcoming danger, his older brother Julius snarls at him that he's nothing but a troublemaker and demands that he apologizes for what he did.
+- Kick the Dog: Even after Varjak tries warning his family about the Gentleman and his cats, his older brother Julius beats him up and snarls at him to apologize for what he did.

 - Lovable Coward: Tam.

 - Mind-Control Eyes: The eyes of the toy cats are described as being blank and glassy.

 - Shared Unusual Trait: Varjak is the only one in his family with amber eyes.
 He shares this trait with Jalal, as he discovers when he looks at his reflection for the first time.

 - Stranger in a Familiar Land: Varjak, at the end of the book.